NewAlexandria/leadership_readme/wiki-best-practices.md

 # Wiki Patterns

-How to wiki
+*How to wiki*

-* If you can edit a word doc, you can edit a wiki page. all the formatting is the same.
+* If you can edit a word doc, you can edit a wiki page.
+All the formatting is the same.
-* Wikis give you new formatting to create blocks of content, and show links to other wiki pages (docs) automatically.
+* Wikis give you new formatting to create *blocks of content*, embed widgets, and show links to other wiki pages (docs) automatically.
-* Use a wiki page when the info will be long lived.
+* Use a wiki page when
+  * the info will be *long lived.*
-* When the information needs to be findable within context to related info (eg for your department or team).
+  * When the information needs to be findable *within context to related info* (e.g. for your department or team).
   * disk or cloud docs have no inherent navigation, like breadcrumbs, and so are often hard to keep track of.

 ## Core Pages